Twin Cities Living

 Hometown - Tempe, Arizona

 "Have you heard about the natural and cultural surprise hidden in the headstream of Mississippi?
 It's the Twin Cities.
-Before I came here, I didn't know I would fall in love with this land - thousands of lakes, forest, peaceful rivers, the biggest Mall in the U.S., theaters with years of history, the State Fair, and over 20 headquarters of Fortune 500 companies.
+Before I came here, I didn't know I would fall in love with this land - thousands of lakes, forest, peaceful rivers, the biggest Mall in the U.S., theaters with years of history, the State Fair, and about 20 headquarters of Fortune 500 companies.
 I am proud to be a student at the U of M, a school with a top reputation and great academic atmosphere, and I know she is always proud of me as well."

 Yichen (Eason) Zong